-This course has a pre-requisite of 19:910:502 (Human Behavior and the Social Environment).
-This elective meets the Human Behavior Distribution Requirement.
+This course has a prerequisite of 19:910:502 (Human Behavior and the Social Environment).
+This course meets the requirement for a general elective.
 This is one of the six courses required for the Addiction Counselor Training (ACT) Certificate Program.

 IV.
-Program Level Learning Goals and the Council of Social Work Education's Social Work Competencies
+Council of Social Work Education's Social Work Competencies